aarikpokras/spectacleos/README.md

 ## Running
 To run on any system, you can use `python3`.
 It is recommended to clear the shell before you run it.
 Use `cd` to enter the spectacleOS directory.

 Unzip the wgetted file.
-It is saved as 'spectacleos.zip'. `unzip path/to/zip.zip`
+It is saved as something along the lines of 'spectacleos-maui-v4.0.0' or something like that. `unzip path/to/zip.zip`

-Make sure to run `fuzz.py` first.
+Make sure the `specs` executable is not corrupt.
+Point your terminal to the spectacleos folder and run `./specs`.
+It should return a help menu.

-`clear;python3 fuzz.py`
+To start, run `./specs start`.